 There are many potential causes of faecal incontinence, ranging from mild to severe.
 In order to diagnose faecal incontinence to help find out what’s going on, we can run one or more of the following tests:

-- Endoanal ultrasound – to see the muscles in your back passage and surrounding tissue, and assess how well they function
+- Endoanal ultrasound – to image the muscles back passage and surrounding tissue, and assess their structure.

 - Anorectal manometry – which tests the strength of the muscles in your back passage and rectum